orsenthil/fortune-browser-extension/README.md

 The jquery does the DOM manipulation and and inserts the quote in the extension webpage.

 The quotes were curated by me when I came across those thoughts in books and elsewhere.
-Reading good quotes will reinforce the content in our mind and it will help us motivation and mental health.
+Reading good quotes will reinforce the content in our mind and it will help us with motivation and healthy thinking.

 Here are few example quotes that I like to share.